AdobeDocs/developers-animatesdk-docs/Document_object/docume52.md

 #### Description

 Property; a string that specifies the top-level ActionScript 3.0 class associated with the document.
-If the document isn’t configured to use ActionScript 3.0, this property is ignored.
+If the document isnâ€™t configured to use ActionScript 3.0, this property is ignored.

 #### Example